Hudson Valley Child Custody Lawyer

 If you are involved in a custody dispute in Dutchess County, it is essential to understand New York's custody laws.

-The Hudson Valley child custody lawyers at Letterio & Haug, LLP have nearly two decades of combined experience and extensive knowledge of divorce and child custody laws to effectively advocate for you in court.
+The Hudson Valley child custody lawyers at Letterio & Haug, LLP have two decades of combined experience and extensive knowledge of New York divorce and custody laws to effectively advocate for you in court.

-If you are involved in a child custody dispute in Dutchess County, contact our firm in Beacon, NY,to learn how New York custody law applies to your situation.
+If you are involved in a child custody dispute in Dutchess County, contact our firm in Beacon, NY to learn how New York custody law applies to your situation.
+Call (845) 203-0997 to request a consultation with a Hudson Valley custody lawyer.

 New York Custody Laws